 Grand Isle Resort & Spa sits on a mile-long stretch of ivory beach and sparkling clear waters in Emerald Bay on the island of Great Exuma.
 As a recipient of the coveted AAA Four Diamond Award, this is a family-friendly resort with a laid-back feel and all the amenities of home.

 The villas are beautifully furnished and so spacious that you will feel right at home.
 We stayed in a 3-bedroom, 3-bath luxury Lucayan villa that averages 2,730 square feet.
 Two bedrooms with en-suite and private marble bathrooms are located on the first floor.
-The master bedroom offers a private terrace overlooking the garden, ocean or beachfront.
+The master bedroom offers a private terrace overlooking the garden, ocean, or beachfront.
+Book your stay here.

 The second floor features the third bedroom with en-suite bath, living room, dining room, and fully-appointed gourmet kitchen with granite countertops.
 The beautifully furnished living room and dining room also lead out to private balconies with spectacular garden and/or ocean views.
 These villas are perfect for families or groups traveling together.